sysdiglabs/promcat-resources/resources/cassandra/INSTALL.md

 # Prerequisites
-The cassandra exporter generates a high number of metrics as the Sysdig Agent has a limit of timeseries that can send to Sysdig Monitor, you have to deploy a Prometheus server and create the recording rules that we provide.
-This way, we will filter only the metrics that we need.
+The cassandra exporter generates a high number of metrics.
+As the Sysdig Agent has a limit of time series that can send to Sysdig Monitor, you have to deploy a Prometheus server and create the recording rules that we provide to filter only the metrics used in dashboards and alerts.

 To deploy a Prometheus server you will need:
 * [helm](https://helm.sh/docs/intro/install/)
 * [helmfile](https://github.com/roboll/helmfile)

 # Installing the exporter
-Cassandra expose the metrics with jmx, the exporter gather this metrics and expose them with a prometheus format, usually the jmx is unsecured and it has not user or password, in this case the best way to do it is to use a sidecar with the exporter.
+Cassandra expose the metrics with jmx and the exporter gather this metrics and expose them in Prometheus format.
+Usually jmx is unsecured and it has not user or password.
+In this case, the best way to deploy it is to add a sidecar with the exporter.

 ```yaml
     - name: cassandra-exporter